auth0/docs/articles/private-cloud/migration-private-to-private.md

 ## Migration requirements discussion

 Your Technical Account Manager will work with you to understand the migration requirements and assess the appropriate migration method.
-The default migration method is to back-up and restore to a new private cloud, however we may recommend environment extend in some circumstances.
+The default migration method is to back up and restore to a new private cloud, however we may recommend environment extend in some circumstances.

 ## Migration plan